pingcap/docs-cn/tidb-binlog/bidirectional-replication-between-tidb-clusters.md

 aliases: ['/docs/dev/tidb-binlog/bidirectional-replication-between-tidb-clusters/','/docs/dev/reference/tidb-binlog/bidirectional-replication/']
 ---

-# Bidirectional Replication Between TiDB Clusters
+# Bidirectional Replication between TiDB Clusters

 This document describes the bidirectional replication between two TiDB clusters, how the replication works, how to enable it, and how to replicate DDL operations.